Everest Global Plc - £3.0 million received from subscription of New Convertible Loan Notes

 The Company is issuing the CLNs to fund the Company's working capital and capital expenditure requirements for the time being and in order to work towards executing its strategy to undertake one or more further acquisitions of businesses (either shares or assets) in the beverage distribution and production sector in the UK and the rest of Europe as set out in its prospectus dated 31 October 2023.

-- the aggregate principal amount of the loan notes is limited to £50m and they will be issued in integral multiples of £250,000;
+- the aggregate principal amount of the CLNs is limited to £50m and they will be issued in integral multiples of £250,000;

-- the loan notes issued pursuant to the Loan Notes Instrument are unsecured;
+- the CLNs issued pursuant to the Loan Notes Instrument are unsecured;

-- the term of each tranche of loan notes is 3 years from the date of the certificate of the applicable loan notes;
+- the term of each tranche of CLNs is 3 years from the date of the certificate of the applicable CLNs;

 - they are convertible into ordinary shares of £0.02 each in the issued share capital of the Company ("Ordinary Shares");

-- the Noteholder will not be able to convert loan notes in the first 12 months from the date of issue of such loan notes;
+- the Noteholder will not be able to convert CLNs in the first 12 months from the date of issue of such CLNs;

-- the Noteholder will not be able to convert loan notes if in any rolling 12 month period Everest has already issued 20% of its entire issued share capital, unless:
+- the Noteholder will not be able to convert CLN if in any rolling 12-month period Everest has already issued 20% of its entire issued share capital, unless:

-- a prospectus is published by the Company which includes a disclosure referring to the conversion of such loan notes and admission of the new Ordinary Shares to the Official List of the Financial Conduct Authority and to trading on the London Stock Exchange's main market for listed securities; and
+- a prospectus is published by the Company which includes a disclosure referring to the conversion of such CLNs and admission of the new Ordinary Shares to the Official List of the Financial Conduct Authority and to trading on the London Stock Exchange's main market for listed securities; and

 - the issue of such new Ordinary Shares will not result in such noteholder, together with any persons acting in concert with it, holding 30 per cent. or more of the voting rights of the Company at any time;

-- the Noteholder may request the payment of interest on the anniversary date of the issue of the loan notes to them or request that the interest is rolled up and capitalised;
+- the Noteholder may request the payment of interest on the anniversary date of the issue of the CLNs to them or request that the interest is rolled up and capitalised;

-- the interest rate that will be applied to outstanding loan notes s is 6% per annum;
+- the interest rate that will be applied to outstanding CLNs s is 6% per annum;

-- the conversion price of the loan notes is a price per Ordinary Share of £0.04;
+- the conversion price of the CLNs is a price per Ordinary Share of £0.04;

-- at the end of the term of each tranche of loan notes (or such other date that the Company notifies the relevant noteholders in writing in respect of such tranche of loan notes), Everest will repay the principal amount of such tranche of loan notes not converted, plus accrued interest, by issuing new ordinary shares or cash (at the Company's election); and
+- at the end of the term of each tranche of CLNs (or such other date that the Company notifies the relevant noteholders in writing in respect of such tranche of CLNs), Everest will repay the principal amount of such tranche of CLNs not converted, plus accrued interest, by issuing new ordinary shares or cash (at the Company's election); and

 - the CLNs can only be transferred to a party approved by the Directors.